-After his strong debut last week in Buffalo, Kyle Gibsonís second start in Pawtucket was not the follow-up he was hoping for.
+After his strong debut last week in Buffalo, Kyle Gibsonís second start in Pawtucket was not the follow-up for which he was hoping.
 Gibson gave up 5 runs and 8 hits in just 4.1 innings.
-However an encouraging stat would be his strikeout to walk ratio, on the year Gibson has struck out 10, while walking just one batter in 9.1 innings pitched.
+However, an encouraging stat would be his strikeout to walk ratio: on the year Gibson has struck out 10, while walking just one batter in 9.1 innings pitched.

-Weather played a factor in the road trip once again as Fridayís game was rained out meaning there would be a doubleheader Saturday afternoon.
+Weather played a factor in the road trip once again as Fridayís game was rained out meaning there was a doubleheader Saturday afternoon.
 Minor League doubleheaders are a little different; they play only seven innings instead of the standard nine innings like they do in the major leagues.

 In game one against Pawtucket, Shairon Martis was on the mound for Rochester.
-While it would be hard to call this a quality start, walking four batters.
-Martis only allowed one run in 3.2 innings of work.
+Martis only allowed one run in 3.2 innings of work, though he walked four batters.
 It was once again the offense and bullpen that let this game slip away for the Wings.
 In 2.1 innings the bullpen allowed 6 runs on 6 hits striking out 2 and walking 3.
 The offense combined for just 4 hits and Chris Colabello drove in their lone run in the 7-1 loss in game one.

 Game two was almost a mirror image of game one.
-The final score was the same (7-1), the lone RBI was a homer by Chris Colabello, and in two innings the bullpen combined to give up 4 runs on 4 hits and striking out on batter, what was once a staple for the Red Wings have become one of the two biggest issues so far this season.
+The final score was the same (7-1), the lone RBI was a homer by Chris Colabello, and in two innings the bullpen combined to give up 4 runs on 4 hits and striking out on batter.
+The bullpen, which was once a staple for the Red Wings, have become one of the two biggest issues so far this season.